9.3.1 Disclosure

 Third Party Accompanying the Subject of an Investigation

-1. The taxpayer’s presence is not considered implied consent for disclosure purposes when a third party accompanies the taxpayer (see IRM 11.3.3, Disclosure to Designees and Practitioners).
+1. The taxpayer’s presence is not considered implied consent for disclosure purposes when a third party accompanies the taxpayer (see IRM 11.3.3, Disclosure of Official Information, Disclosure to Designees and Practitioners.).
 A written or oral authorization from the taxpayer, consenting to or requesting such disclosure, will be required during an investigation conducted by CI personnel.
 Details of the oral consent should be documented in a memorandum of interview or stated in a recorded statement.

-2. Participation in a grand jury investigation does not suspend the special agent's conformance to disclosure provisions under 26 USC §6103.
-The special agent should consult Criminal Tax (CT) Counsel and the Disclosure Manager regarding any divergence from established procedures.
+2. Participation in a grand jury investigation does not suspend the SA’s conformance to disclosure provisions under IRC 6103.
+The SA should consult Criminal Tax (CT) Counsel and the Disclosure Manager regarding any divergence from established procedures.

 Third Party Accompanying Witnesses

-1. When a witness has a person other than his/her counsel present to assist him/her, such as an interpreter, adequate precautions should be taken to ensure that the third party’s presence is necessary to obtain the information sought and that appropriate authorization from the taxpayer is obtained per 9.3.1.3.1.1.
+1. When a witness has a person other than their counsel present to assist them, such as an interpreter, adequate precautions should be taken to ensure that the third party’s presence is necessary to obtain the information sought and that appropriate authorization from the taxpayer is obtained per IRM 9.3.1.3.1.1.

 Recording an Interview